VictorDonjuan/Heart-Failure/README.md

 # Model Building and Results

 After checking the features, we proceed to model building.
 We tried with the following 5 baseline classifier models: Logistic Regression, K-Nearest Neighbors, Support Vector Machine, Random Forests and Gradient Boosting.
+We randomly selected 80% of the data for training and 20% for evaluation.
 In the case of the KNN and SVM models, these got huge benefits from scaling the data with a standard scaler.
 After tuning the models, we obtained the following scores with four metrics:

 ![alt text](scores.JPG "Title")